SearingShot/SentimentAnalysisApp/README.md

-### Created Sentiment Analysis app for determining text sentiments using RoBerta Model, and deployed it on streamlit app
+### Created Sentiment Analysis app for determining text sentiments using RoBerta Model.
+Used Streamlit Library to Provide User Interface